 This product has a high-quality, superior build with the earbuds housed in metal.
 The entire cable length of the 3.5 mm headphone adapter is braided plastic – durable and comfortable.
 Check out our full review of this product here.

 "If you’re bored of listening and trying the same old earbuds and want the best sounding earbuds under $100, then I’d highly recommend going with the Trinity Delta.
 You just won’t be disappointed."

 #3: Fiio EX1

-Unfortunately there is no inline microphone, hence it can be an issue who are looking for one, however to get over this issue; you can get the 1More Triple Driver earbud or other earbuds in the list will be suffice, if not the Fiio EX1.
+Unfortunately there is no inline microphone, which can be an issue if you’re looking for one, but to overcome this issue you can check out other earbuds on our list with this feature and skip the EX1.

-I’d also like to mention that Fiio EX1 are rebranded earphone from Dunu called Titan 1, and Fiio has kept the originality intact by not removing the Dunu branding from the earbuds.
+We also want to mention that the Fiio EX1s are rebranded earphones from Dunu called Titan 1, and Fiio has kept the originality intact by not removing the Dunu branding from the earbuds.